6.509

 6 Forgotten South Korean Movies That Are Incredible Collider

-The President's Last Bang DVD Talk
+Review: The President’s Last Bang Slant Magazine

 12 best movies of Squid Game’s Front Man, Lee Byung-hun, ranked South China Morning Post